ChinYikMing/process-promise-tracer/README.md

 ## License

-This project is licensed under the [GPLv3] License - see the LICENSE.md file for details
+This project is licensed under the [GPLv3] License - see the LICENSE file for details